bonn0062/GSoD/absolute_beginners.rst

   (array([0, 0, 0, 0]), array([0, 1, 2, 3]))

-In this example, a tuple of arrays was returned: one fo reach dimension.
-THe first array represents the row indicies where this value is found, and the second array represents the column indices where the values is found.
+In this example, a tuple of arrays was returned: one for each dimension.
+The first array represents the row indices where this value is found, and the second array represents the column indices where the values is found.

 If you want to generate a list of coordinates where the elements exist, you can zip the arrays, iterate over the list of coordinates, and print them.
 For example: